Grading Policy and Systems

 Use of Incomplete Authorized (I) Grade

 The symbol "I" (Incomplete Authorized) indicates that a portion of required course work has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that there is still a possibility of earning credit.
-It is the responsibility of the student to bring pertinent information to the attention of the instructor and to determine from the instructor the remaining course requirements that must be satisfied to remove the incomplete.
+It is the responsibility of the student to bring pertinent information to the attention of the instructor and to determine from the the instructor the remaining course requirements that must be satisfied to remove the incomplete.
 A final grade is assigned when the work agreed upon has been completed and evaluated.

 An incomplete must normally be made up within one calendar year immediately following the end of the term during which it was assigned.
 This limitation prevails whether or not the student maintains continuous enrollment.
 Failure to complete the assigned work will result in an I being converted to an IC symbol.

 A student may not re-enroll in a course for which he or she has received an incomplete until a grade has been assigned.